 - 2 Tbsp of olive oil plus more for drizzling and garnish

-- About a tsp of ginger peeled and roughly chopped
+- 1 inch piece of fresh ginger peeled and smashed

 - 2 whole star anise

-- 2 cinnamon sticks or about a tsp or ground
+- 2 cinnamon sticks or about a tsp ground

 - 3 whole cloves or about 1/4 tsp ground

-- 1/4 tsp cayenne pepper or more if you like it extra spicy
+- 1/4 tsp cayenne pepper or more if you like it hot

-- About 1 quart of chicken stock or water, or vegetable stock
+- 5 cups of chicken stock, water, or vegetable stock

 - Salt and pepper to taste